 "Adipose tissue contains multipotent progenitor cells," the researchers stated.
 These cells develop into specific tissues as the body demands.

-then injected into an IV drip that will reintroduce the ASC into patient's body
+final rinse for the stem cells, aspirated through a syringe, photo-activated, then injected into an IV drip that will reintroduce the ASC into patient's body |

 The team pointed to a number of nonexclusive mechanisms through which ASCs can be used to repair and regenerate tissues.
 "First, ASCs delivered into an injured or diseased tissue may secrete cytokines and growth factors that stimulate recovery.”